Toronto Belt Line Railway: History

-The entrepreneur James David Edgar led a group of investors to develop suburban lands and build a railway to service these proposed suburban residential developments.
+Entrepreneur James David Edgar led a group of investors to develop suburban lands and build a railway to service these proposed suburban residential developments.
 The company would promote properties in Moore Park, Forest Hill, Fairbank and Fairbank Junction, areas along the Belt Line.

 As a result of a booming real estate market in the late 1880s, two related companies were founded.
-The Toronto Belt Land Corporation was incorporated on July 16, 1889, to subdivide and sell land in the new suburbs, and the Toronto Belt Line Railway Company was founded on March 23, 1889 to build a commuter railway to connect these new suburban areas to the city.
+The Toronto Belt Land Corporation was incorporated on July 16, 1889, to subdivide and sell land in the new suburbs, and the Toronto Belt Line Railway Company was founded on March 23, 1889, to build a commuter railway to connect these new suburban areas to the city.
 A pamphlet by the Toronto Belt Land Corporation described the railway's mission as: "to economize time by rapid transit, and to carry men, women and children with comfort, safety and speed beyond the cramped and crowded city to the airy uplands; whence having enjoyed the rest and refreshment of commodious homes and spacious grounds, they can return on the morrow to renew, with quickened energies, the task of life."
 The railway was to support a suburban lifestyle.

 The cost of railway construction was $462,000, much higher than investors had expected.
-There were also lawsuits over land acquisitions and difficult negotiations with the City over access through the Don Valley.
-The real estate boom busted before the railway could be completed, which resulted in bankruptcy for the company.
+There were also lawsuits over land acquisitions and difficult negotiations with the city over access through the Don Valley.
+The real estate boom ended before the railway could be completed, which resulted in bankruptcy for the company.
 The Belt Line was then taken over by the Grand Trunk Railway.

 By 1891, 90 workers were building the Don Loop east of Yonge Street and 140 workers to the west.
-Passenger service first began on July 30, 1892 under the full control of the Grand Trunk Railway.
+Passenger service first began on July 30, 1892, under the full control of the Grand Trunk Railway.
 Six trains per day (reduced to three per day in July 1894) were operated in both directions on each of the two loops.
 The heaviest usage was excursion travel on Sundays.
 The line used five 4-4-2 tank steam locomotives built at the GTR's Point St. Charles shops.
-According to an August 1892 article in the Toronto Mail, the passenger coaches resembled an improved version of those used on the New York elevated railway at the time.
+According to an August 1892 article in The Toronto Mail, the passenger coaches resembled an improved version of those used on the New York elevated railway at the time.